-- The chance to receive cash awards and scholarships from an impressive pool of $350,000 annually.
+- The chance to receive cash awards and scholarships from an impressive pool of $450,000 annually!

-- Experience developing an audition piece for judged competition.
+- Experience learning and performing an audition piece for a judged competition.

-- Valuable feedback from the team of judges, all professionals working in the field.
+- Valuable feedback from the team of judges—all experienced, professional artists working in the field.

-- Opportunity to participate in a master class, with judges on site.
+- The opportunity to participate in a master class with renowned vocal artists

-Alumni from Schmidt Vocal Arts programs have gone on to amazing opportunities and careers in music.
+Alumni from Schmidt Vocal Arts programs have gone on to achieve amazing opportunities and careers in music.

 “I believe that even if the kids aren’t going to become performers or go to school for music, they still benefit from seeing the opportunities available to them,” Smith says.
 “This is especially true for underprivileged students; to see a young black person doing what I’m doing with music—for many kids, that’s eye-opening.”

 Want to learn more?
-Check out the 2020 schedule.
-Chances are the Schmidt Vocal Competition is coming to a location near you.
+Check out the 2021 schedule.